De La Rue

 Our approach to risk management and governance arrangements

 As an organisation we are fully committed to ensuring that the highest ethical standards are embedded throughout our business and we act with complete integrity in every transaction we undertake.
 This is supported by De La Rue’s company values and Code of Business Principles and is reflected in our approach to risk management and tax risk.

 Responsibility for tax governance and strategy lies with the Chief Financial Officer, with oversight of the Board and the Audit Committee.
-Application of the strategy on a day to day basis is managed by the Director of Tax, Treasury and Investor Relations, with support from the in-house tax team.
+Application of the strategy on a day to day basis is managed by the Director of Tax and Treasury, supported by the in-house tax team.